 Remember, FOMO is not an excuse to put you into debt.
-We're not saying you should deny yourself of every experience, but instead when making purchases ensure 1) you can afford it and 2) it is making you happy – not your friends.
-Folding to the pressures of social media and your friends will not help you budget and will affect your finances later in life.
+We’re not saying you should deny yourself of every experience, but instead when making purchases ensure 1) you can afford it and 2) it is making you happy – not your friends.
+Folding to the pressures of social media and your friends will not help your budget and will affect your finances later in life.
 It’s important to recognize the pressures of FOMO spending habits so you can spend responsibly.

 Officially calls Regina her home, but born and raised in south Sask in a small town of about 800 people.
 Although loves city living, still craves small town living and get my fix by getting to know everyone on my block and always picking the same stores to shop – that way people know your name. #shoplocal and act local…(Full Bio in “Meet The Authors”)